MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 ![Install Libraries](./_img/GettingStartedGuide/InstallLibraries.png)

-4. The `IoDrvPfc200` library gives some issues in general.
+4. In case the `IoDrvPfc200` library gives issues.
 Remove it and reinstall it from the Library Repository:

 ![Fix IoDrvPfc200](./_img/GettingStartedGuide/LibraryRepositoryIoDrvPfc.png)